Slides vs Flip Flops: Sandal Comparison

 - They Can Fall Off – Without a strap at the back or between the toes, a slide sandal can literally slide off during any activity other than walking.
 Be mindful of this if a game of beach soccer breaks out!

-- They Take Up More Space – If you’re packing a carry-on for a beach vacation, slides may not be the best choice.
+- They Take Up More Space – If you’re packing a carry-on for a summer vacation, slides may not be the best choice.
 Their wider silhouette will take up more of that valuable packing space than other sandals.

 Supportive Sandals